rakshit234/Portfolio/README.md

 ## Flow of the Website

-> Home: It contains name and the animation displaying the likes.
+> Home: It contains name and animation about the liking.
 The code for this is present in 'script.js'.
 Under this, 3 arrows pointing downward are present.
 (Code for this in 'style.css')

 > About Me: A photo and a brief description is presented in this section, along with a button to download the CV.